Atrial Fibrillation: Stroke Prevention Guidelines & Treatment Options

 How is AFib Diagnosed?

 The diagnosis of atrial fibrillation is usually confirmed with an electrocardiogram (EKG), a test that records the heart's electrical activity.
 However, atrial fibrillation may not always be constant, so a standard EKG may be normal and it may be difficult to detect abnormalities in an office visit.
 In these cases, a portable EKG, called a Holter monitor, may be worn at home, for 24 hours.
 Monitors are also available that can be used for longer than 24 hours, if needed.

 AFib Treatment: The Basics

 Working in conjunction with their physician, patients may receive treatments that will correct the heart rhythm, undergo surgery, and/or take medications such as:

-Warfarin for Stroke Prevention in AF: Benefits and Risks
+Warfarin for Stroke Prevention in AFib: Benefits and Risks

 Other Treatments for Stroke Prevention in AFib

-In patients with non-valvular AF who are at risk for stroke, using an oral anticoagulant therapy, such as warfarin or the novel agents, is likely more effective than using aspirin plus clopidogrel (Plavix), but the bleeding risk may be slightly higher.
+In patients with non-valvular AF who are at risk for stroke, using an oral anticoagulant therapy, such as warfarin or one of the novel agents, is likely more effective than using aspirin plus clopidogrel (Plavix), but the bleeding risk may be slightly higher.

 Stroke Prevention in Non-Valvular AFib

 The novel blood thinners, including Pradaxa, Xarelto, Savaysa, and Eliquis are available - they work as good or better than warfarin, are less likely to cause bleeding in the brain, and don’t require regular blood tests or dietary restrictions like warfarin.

-How Do Risk Factors Affect Treatment Choice in AF?
+How Do Risk Factors Affect Treatment Choice in AFib?

 Novel Oral Anticoagulants: Pradaxa (dabigatran)